alloystorm/dvvr/README.md

 ## Introduction
-DanceXR is a realtime MMD viewer made with Unity engine.
+DanceXR is an universal 3D character model viewer and motion player with a focus on VR.
+It is built with Unity.
 The idea is to leverage the modern rendering techniques and scripting capabilities from Unity Engine to give the MMD community a powerful viewer for them to enjoy their content on both desktop platforms and VR.

-DanceXR is not yet-another ordinary MMD player.
-In addition to loading the model and playing the motion, we have tons of hard work put in to handling the model & motion in real-time, to ensure the best outcome possible.
+DanceXR is not just a MMD player.
+Tons of work has gone into it to make it the most versatile and easy to use character model viewer & motion player.
 * We broke the barrier between different model poses, T pose or A pose all work fine with any motion you find.
 * We fix bone structures on the fly, missing IK or wrong center position?
 No issue at all!
 * In addition to PMX models, we also support XPS models, they are usually better quality and more realistic than traditional PMXs.
 No conversion required!